 Additionally, we visualize the regions of the modules, this time to check, e.g., if a great amount of modules is missing or if the modules deviate from the regular grid.
 Perhaps the modules are too small or the quiet zone is distorted by streaks.
 In these cases, the obtained grid may be translated relative to the symbol.
-These and other problems often can be solved by preprocessing the image as described in section 4 on page 21.
+The problem with small modules can be solved by adjusting the parameter 'small_modules_robustness'.
+Other problems often can be solved by preprocessing the image as described in section 4 on page 27.